maxiepax/vmw-logscrubber/README.md

 ---

 Disclaimer: This is not an offical VMware log scrubber!
-This scrubber comes with no warranty or guarantee and it's your own responsiblity to verify that all sensitive informaton has been removed before sharing the logs.
+This scrubber comes with no warranty or guarantee and it's your own responsiblity to verify that all sensitive information has been removed before sharing the logs.

 ---